malgebary/Azure-Route-Server-MicroHack/README.md

 ip route 10.1.10.0 255.255.255.0 10.1.1.1

 ```
-Type `exit` multiple times until the prompt shows `csr#` and save the configuration with `wr` as shown below:
+Type `exit` multiple times until the prompt shows `csr#` or simply hit `CTRL Z` and save the configuration with `wr` as shown below:

     CSR# wr

-• Now we need to create the tunnel (connection) from the on-premise side, and for that we will create the Local Network Gateway (LNG) and then the connection:
+• Now we need to create the tunnel (connection) from the on-premises side, and for that we will create the Local Network Gateway (LNG) and then the connection:

   **Create LNG:**